CherryKatatonic/keirsey-sorter-react-client/README.md

 ## Features

-The application will include the following features:
+The application is planned to include the following features:
 - MVP:
     - KTS in original format
     - KTS in "enhanced" format(s)
     - Users can take assessments either as a guest or as a registered user
     - Users can have their results emailed to them or downloaded as a file
 - Future Features:
+    - Users can share the site via hyperlink/email/social media
     - Users can share their results via hyperlink/email/social media/file
-    - Users can share the site via hyperlink/email/social media
     - Users can invite others to take an assessment via hyperlink/email/social media
     - Registered users can view/retrieve/share/delete their previous results
     - Registered users can have "shared" assessments where the results may be visible to multiple users/parties